Commercial paper: Issuance

-Commercial paper – though a short-term obligation – is issued as part of a continuous significantly longer rolling program, which is either a number of years long (as in Europe), or open-ended (as in the U.S.).
+Commercial paper – though a short-term obligation – is issued as part of a continuous rolling program, which is either a specific number of years long (as in Europe), or open-ended (as in the U.S.).
 Because the continuous commercial paper program is much longer than the individual commercial paper in the program (which cannot be longer than 270 days), as commercial paper matures it is replaced with newly issued commercial paper for the remaining amount of the obligation.
 If the maturity is less than 270 days, the issuer does not have to file a registrations statement with the SEC, which would mean delay and increased cost.

 There are two methods of issuing credit.
-The issuer can market the securities directly to a buy and hold investor such as most money market funds.
-Alternatively, it can sell the paper to a dealer, who then sells the paper in the market.
+The issuer can market the securities directly to a buy and hold investor, such as most money market funds.
+Alternatively, it can sell the paper to a dealer, who then sells the paper on the market.
 The dealer market for commercial paper involves large securities firms and subsidiaries of bank holding companies.
 Most of these firms also are dealers in US Treasury securities.
 Direct issuers of commercial paper usually are financial companies that have frequent and sizable borrowing needs and find it more economical to sell paper without the use of an intermediary.
 In the United States, direct issuers save a dealer fee of approximately 5 basis points, or 0.05% annualized, which translates to $50,000 on every $100 million outstanding.
 This saving compensates for the cost of maintaining a permanent sales staff to market the paper.
 Dealer fees tend to be lower outside the United States.

 Line of credit

 Commercial paper is a lower-cost alternative to a line of credit with a bank.
 Once a business becomes established, and builds a high credit rating, it is often cheaper to draw on a commercial paper than on a bank line of credit.
 Nevertheless, many companies still maintain bank lines of credit as a "backup".
 Banks often charge fees for the amount of the line of the credit that does not have a balance, because under the capital regulatory regimes set out by the Basel Accords, banks must anticipate that such unused lines of credit will be drawn upon if a company gets into financial distress.
-They must therefore put aside equity capital to account for potential loan losses also on the currently unused part of lines of credit, and will usually charge a fee for the cost of this equity capital.
+They must therefore put aside equity capital to account for potential loan losses also on the currently unused parts of their lines of credit, and will usually charge a fee for the cost of this equity capital.